PeterLuschny/table/README.md

 # For developers

 You are invited to share your code and add it to the library.
 Only sequences already in the OEIS will be considered.
-Send a pull request!
+Please send a pull request!

 Observe the design constraints:

-  1) No use of extern modules (like SymPy or NumPy); only use standard modules or package more-itertools.
+  1) No use of extern modules like SymPy or NumPy; only use standard modules, but the use of the package [more-itertools](https://pypi.org/project/more-itertools/) is OK.

   2) All tables are (0,0)-based.
 If the table in the OEIS is (1,1)-based, adapt it.
 Often the best way to do this is to prepend a column (1, 0, 0, ...) to the left of the table.

-  3) Keep the design philosophy you see in the code: base the implementations are based on the rows of a triangle, not on individual terms T(n, k), whenever possible.
+  3) Keep the design philosophy you see in the code: base the implementations on the rows of a triangle, not on the individual T(n, k), whenever possible.
+In other words, we regard a triangle as a 1-dim sequence of lists, not as a 2-dim matrix of terms.

   4) We do not aim for one-liners.
 Readability is important.